w-vi/ox-wk.el/README.md

 ## Supported features

 As this is really a first rough version supported elements are limited to the basic ones,  used at least by me most of the time.
+See `test.org` for the features.

 ### Org elements